Blog Layout

 The opposite of FIFO, the “Last In, First Out” costing method calculates the COGS, starting with the cost of the most recently purchased item and working backward.
 Note that the International Financial Reporting Standards (IFRS) don’t endorse this method.
 You can only use it under the United States’ Generally Accepted Accounting Principles (GAAP).

 Example: On day one, you purchase 10 widgets for $5.
-On day two, you purchase 10 more for $6.
+On day two, you buy 10 more for $6.
 On day three, you sell 15 widgets.
 The COGS for the first 10 widgets will be $6, and the COGS of the remaining five will be $5.

 Pros